-Generally, the known lessor interest rates were used as the discount rate for lessee arrangements.
-The lease terms include the noncancellable period of the lease plus any additional periods covered by either a lessee or lessor option to (1) extend for which it is reasonably certain to be exercised, or

-(2) terminate for which it is reasonably certain not to be exercised.
+Generally, the known lessor interest rates and the incremental borrowing rate were used as the discount rate for lessee arrangements.
+The lease terms include the noncancellable period of the lease plus any additional periods covered by either a lessee or lessor option to (1) extend for which it is reasonably certain to be exercised, or (2) terminate for which it is reasonably certain not to be exercised.
 Periods in which both the lessee and the lessor have a unilateral option to terminate (or if both parties have to agree to extend) are excluded from the lease term.